-How To Charge Fat Stacks And Get Away With It
+How To Charge More And Get What You Deserve

 Some people love the haterade.
 Every day, a new product/service is launched, a new ad is made live, or a new campaign switched on.
 And every day, the cost is one of the most heavily criticized.